-In the region, the root causes of instability, forced displacement and irregular migration are diverse, complex and often inter-related, requiring a holistic and integrated approach.
-There are growing challenges linked to demographic pressure, environmental stress, extreme poverty, internal tensions, the negative impact of terrorism and widespread corruption on the affected populations, institutional weaknesses, weak social and economic infrastructures, and insufficient resilience to food crises.
-These have in some cases led to human rights violation, open conflict, displacement, criminality, radicalisation and violent extremism, as well as irregular migration, trafficking in human beings and the smuggling of migrants - all further exacerbating existing challenges.
+In the region, the root causes of instability, forced displacement and irregular migration are diverse, complex and often inter-related, requiring a holistic and integrated, gender-sensitive and rights-based approach.
+There are growing challenges linked to demographic pressure, environmental stress, extreme poverty, internal tensions, the negative impact of terrorism and widespread corruption on the affected populations, institutional weaknesses, weak social and economic infrastructures, and insufficient resilience to food crises and climate change.
+These have in some cases led to human rights violation, open conflict, displacement, criminality, radicalisation and violent extremism, as well as irregular migration, trafficking in human beings and the smuggling of migrants, sexual and gender based violence - all further exacerbating existing challenges.
 There are a number of country-specific challenges to be addressed which can be broadly characterised as follows:

-- Countries and/or regions that "traditionally" are areas of origin for legal and/or irregular migration; - Countries and/or regions that are zones of transit for irregular migration; - Countries and/or situations marked by structural vulnerability, insufficient access to basic services, demographic pressure, and low resilience to external shocks; - Countries and/or situations marked by instability, recent or ongoing conflict, including terrorist activities (leading to refugee flows and internal displacement); and - Issues related to regional cooperation, wider issues of governance and security, and existing capacities for the management of migration flows.
+- Countries and/or regions that "traditionally" are areas of origin for legal and/or irregular migration;

+- Countries and/or regions that are zones of transit for irregular migration;

+- Countries and/or situations marked by structural vulnerability, insufficient access to basic services, demographic pressure, and low resilience to external shocks and lack of knowledge of rights of migrants and their family members;

+- Countries and/or situations marked by instability, recent or ongoing conflict, including terrorist activities (leading to refugee flows and internal displacement); and

+- Issues related to regional cooperation, wider issues of governance and security, and existing capacities for the management of migration flows.

 The North Africa region remains either a transit or final destination for mixed migration flows from sub-Saharan Africa, and from other conflict affected countries.
 The instability still affecting some parts of the region, in particular Libya, continues to generate irregular movements to Europe, as well as an increase in the number of persons seeking international protection.
-The ongoing unrest and human rights violations in some countries have created greater protection needs, in particular with regard to the most vulnerable groups on the move, with increased numbers of displaced persons being arbitrarily arrested and detained.
+The ongoing unrest and human rights violations in some countries have created greater protection needs, in particular with regard to the groups on the move, which are in the most vulnerable situations, with increased numbers of displaced persons being arbitrarily arrested and detained.
 Terrorist activity in the Sahel and Sinai regions, as well as fighting between rival militia in Libya, also reduces de facto access to international protection.

-In this respect, the key challenge in North Africa continues to be the arrival of mixed migration flows at the time when some of the countries face a risk of instability and witness a period of political transition.
+In this respect, the key challenge in North Africa continues to be the arrival of mixed migration flows at the time, when some of the countries face a risk of instability and witness a period of political transition.
 This is exacerbated by the absence of national and regional strategies for managing mixed migration movements, and the lack of national asylum systems consistent with international standards.